-Day 6 Oral Hearing: OBC/EWS Res for PG NEETOBC & EWS Reservation in Postgraduate Medical Admissions
+Day 6 Oral Hearing: OBC/EWS Res for PG NEETOBC & EWS Reservation in Postgraduate Medical Admissions (PG NEET)

 After the sixth day of hurried hearings, the Supreme Court reserved judgment in the challenges to OBC and EWS reservations in postgraduate (PG) medical admissions on December 6th, 2021.
 Sharing the concerns of protesting resident doctors, the Bench was committed to deciding the case swiftly so that PG admissions may be completed and the staff shortage at hospitals resolved before the Third Wave peaked.
 In a judgment anticipated tomorrow, Justices D.Y.
 Chandrachud and A.S.
 Bopanna will decide whether and on what basis to permit OBC and EWS reservations in 2021 PG admissions.